 This research project examines the design and deployment of specialized processors to improve the throughput and energy efficiency of large-scale data processing.
 In particular, our focus is on relational database query processing and the design of a database processing unit or DPU.
 Like GPUs, DPUs are domain-specific processors which can support a range of database oriented computations.
 Our first DPU design focuses on analytic queries of large data sets.

-This material is based upon work supported by the National Science Foundation under Grant No. CCF-1065338.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grant No. CCF-1065338, Intel Corporation, and C-FAR, one of six centers of STARnet, a Semiconductor Research Corporation program sponsored by MARCO and DARPA.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these sponsors.